omataclas/omataclas/README.md

 - 👋 Hi, I’m @omataclas
-- 👀 I’m interested in Computer Science and Software Developing
+- 👀 I’m interested in Computer Science and Software Development
 - 🌱 I’m currently learning System Analisys and Development @ FAESA
 - 💞️ I’m looking to collaborate on any projects my knowledge can be useful
 - 📫 How to reach me -> omataclas@gmail.com